nameer-rizvi/spa_boilerplate/README.md

 ### Complete Harmony

 With all three parts of the application hosted within the [/src folder](https://github.com/nameer-rizvi/spa_boilerplate/tree/master/src), one can share anything between them.
 The structure of the project is such that anything specific to a part can be contained within its respective folder while anything that might be shared between two or more parts can be kept within the [shared folder](https://github.com/nameer-rizvi/spa_boilerplate/tree/develop/src/shared).
-This may include anything such as constants, functions, middleware, etc. Here, you can seamlessly do such things as share validations on both ends using a single file; which significantly decreases double-code and maintenance-headaches and increases dev-life satisfaction.
+This may include anything such as constants, functions, middleware, etc. Here, you can seamlessly do such things as share validations between the back-end and front-end using a single module; which significantly decreases double-code and maintenance-headaches and increases dev-life satisfaction.
 This is especially helpful for apps that feature a circular flow via REST api's (aka.
 CRUD operations, forms, validations, etc.).

 ## Table of Contents